 Our Rating: 4.5

-It comes in between, approximately, $60 to $110, depending on size.
+It comes in at a reasonable price, depending on size.
 I was pretty happy with the price for the quality I was getting so no complaints on that front from me.

 If, like I was not too long ago, you’re still using a roll mat for your backpacking trips and hikes, I highly recommend the switch over to a sleeping pad like the Thermarest Prolite Plus.